Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 5. Fordyce Spots

-Fordyce spots are harmless tiny yellowish-white bumps that appear on the lips’ edges due to visible sebaceous glands without hair follicles.
-Though they look alarming at first glance, these spots do not require treatment as they pose no health risk.
+Fordyce spots are harmless tiny yellowish-white or pale bumps that appear on the lips’ edges due to visible sebaceous glands in areas without hair follicles.
+Though they can look alarming at first glance, these spots are benign, not contagious, and usually do not require treatment unless someone wants cosmetic improvement.

 How To Differentiate Types of Bumps Around Corners Of Mouth